gwenevieve/forrrest-theme/README.md

-## Project title
+## Forrrest Theme for WordPress

-Forrrest Theme for WordPress
+A Gutenberg WordPress theme.

 ## Motivation

 Building a wee theme for garden enthusiasts without the use of Advanced Custom Fields -- wanted to see how much I could experiment with the customizer UI and Gutenberg editors.
 Also a bit of a playground for me to experiment with other aspects of WordPress.

-## Tech/framework used
+## Tech & Frameworks used

 <b>Built with</b>